Staff meeting in restaurant to discuss food safety

 • Monitor staff behavior and hold them accountable for following food safety rules

 Food Handlers are just as critical to the prevention of foodborne illness outbreaks and other food safety incidents.
-Many of the Food Handlers’ responsibilities overlap with that of supervisory and management staff to foster a strong food safety culture.
+Many of a Food Handler's responsibilities overlap with that of supervisory and management staff to foster a strong food safety culture.

 Additionally, Food Handlers must be trained in safe food handling practices.
 Many states require by law that all food handling employees complete a Food Handler Training Course and obtain a Food Handlers Certificate for employment.